vyanmadai7/password-generator/README.md

 ## Password Generator
-A clean and simple password generator that helps you create secure passwords right in your browser.
+A clean and simple password generator that helps you create secure passwords right in your browser.....

 ## What it does
 Creates random passwords based on your preferences.
 You can choose: